 Injuries during hospital discharge are preventable with the right amount of proper care.
 Patients who are discharged while still ill, experiencing symptoms, or do not think it advisable to return home may be susceptible to discharge injuries, as are the very young or elderly.
 Frail patients can easily suffer a slip and fall accident upon discharge if proper aftercare isn't arranged, and wounds can quickly become infected after re-dressing if instructions on upkeep are not given.

 If you think that you or a loved one has suffered a discharge injury, you need representation from a skilled lawyer now.
-Our firm brings 50 years of experience and the unique approach of a physician who knows how the medical system works.
+Our firm brings experience and the unique approach of a physician who knows how the medical system works.

 Emergency Room Malpractice